Life: God’s Forever Gift

 Inspired by Apostles like Peter and Paul, what had been seen as a small sect within the Jewish community, Christ’s message of peace, hope and abundant living, spread globally.
 No longer viewed simply as followers of The Way, “The disciples were first called Christians at Antioch.”
 Acts 11:26 Powered by the Holy Spirit, the Christian Church had been born!!!

-Narration by Meyers Media Group, Ari Meyers, narrator
+Narration by Meyers Media Group, Ari Myers, narrator